4uatul/Delhi-House-Price-Prediction/README.md

 Code:

-The code for the project is written in Python and is organized as follows:
+The code for the project is written in Python and is organized as follows-

 Importing required libraries and reading the data into a Pandas DataFrame, Exploring and cleaning the data,